FilecoinFoundationWeb/filecoin-foundation/src/content/blog/ai-data-verifiability-and-decentralized-storage-a-recap-from-fil-vegas.md

 ---
 title: AI, Data Verifiability, and Decentralized Storage - A Recap from FIL Vegas
+slug: ai-data-verifiability-and-decentralized-storage-a-recap-from-fil-vegas
 created-on: 2023-10-23T22:05:52.307Z
 updated-on: 2023-10-23T22:05:52.316Z
 published-on: 2023-10-23T22:05:52.322Z
+featured: false
+description: >-
-f_description: "Vegas was humming with the sound of hundreds of excited Filecoin ecosystem participants gathering under one roof to discuss decentralized storage in the age of artificial intelligence (AI). "
+  Vegas was humming with the sound of hundreds of excited Filecoin ecosystem participants gathering under one roof to discuss decentralized storage in the age of artificial intelligence (AI).
-f_featured: false
-f_image:
+image:
   url: /assets/images/filvegas_recap_header.png
-f_post-date: 2023-10-23T22:05:52.329Z
-tags: blog
-layout: "[blog].html"
-date: 2023-10-23T22:05:52.335Z
-seo:
-  noindex: false
-  twitter:title: summary
-  twitter:card: summary
+  alt: null
+recommended-posts: []
+metadata: null
 ---

 This month, hundreds of Filecoin ecosystem participants from around the world gathered in Las Vegas to discuss decentralized storage in the age of artificial intelligence (AI).
 Let’s dive into some highlights from FIL Vegas.

 This marquee event brought together Storage Providers with ecosystem enablers and AI leaders.
 The resulting collaborations seeded the ground for a new era in internet infrastructure.

 <div style="text-align: center;">
   <iframe